 Winning prizes, grants, and fellowships from the American Society of University Composers, Yale's Summer School of Music, the ASCAP Grant to Young Composers, and the Composers Conference resulted in performances of Gandolfi's music, boosting his profile.
 A performance of his 1986 composition Personae by Speculum Musicae fueled the fire.
 "Their performance of Personae at Lincoln Center and its review in the New York Times launched my career.
-After that, I received commissions from various groups and a fellowship to the Tanglewood Music Center where I worked with Oliver Knussen, who championed my music for years."
+After that, I received commissions from various groups and a fellowship to the Tanglewood Music Center where I worked with [British conductor/composer] Oliver Knussen, who championed my music for years."

 The Orpheus Chamber Orchestra commissioned Gandolfi's Points of Departure in 1988 and recorded it for Deutsche Gramophone."That has been my big 'hit,'" he joked.
 "Orpheus kept it in their repertoire for four or five years and performed it all over Europe."
 The Boston Symphony Orchestra also performed it and the Boston Modern Orchestra Project recently recorded it.